aws-samples/s3-select-phonebook-search/README.md

 Amazon S3 Select - Phonebook Search is a simple serverless Java application illustrating the usage of Amazon S3 Select to execute a SQL query on a comma separated value (CSV) file stored on Amazon Simple Storage Service (Amazon S3).
 S3 Select does not require any database servers and runs directly on S3.

+Generally available in April, 2018, S3 Select and Amazon S3 Glacier Select allow customers to run SQL queries directly on data stored in S3 and Amazon S3 Glacier.
+Customers previously needed to deploy a database to query this data.
+With Amazon S3 Select, you simply store your data on S3 and query away using simple (SQL) statements to filter the contents of Amazon S3 objects and retrieve only the subset of data that you need.
+By retrieving only a subset of the data, customers reduce the amount of data that Amazon S3 transfers, which reduces the cost and latency to retrieve this data.

+Amazon S3 Select works on objects stored in CSV, JSON, or Apache Parquet format.
+Amazon S3 Select also supports compression on CSV and JSON objects with GZIP or BZIP2, and server-side encrypted objects.

+You can perform SQL queries using AWS SDKs, the SELECT Object Content REST API, the AWS Command Line Interface (AWS CLI), or the Amazon S3 console.

+In addition to using Amazon S3 for storage and running SQL queries, our simple phone book application will leverage Amazon API Gateway and AWS Lambda.
+In this sample, will use AWS Lambda to run the Amazon S3 Select SQL query.
+Amazon API Gateway will be used to interact with AWS Lambda.

 ## Architecture

 The architecture for this workshop is the following: